akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/security-directives/authenticateBasicPF.md

 Refer to @ref[authenticateBasic](authenticateBasic.md) for a detailed description of this directive.

-Its semantics are equivalent to `authenticateBasicPF` 's, where not handling a case in the Partial Function (PF) leaves the request to be rejected with a `AuthenticationFailedRejection` rejection.
+Its semantics are equivalent to `authenticateBasicPF` 's, where not handling a case in the Partial Function (PF) leaves the request to be rejected with a @unidoc[AuthenticationFailedRejection] rejection.

 Longer-running authentication tasks (like looking up credentials in a database) should use @ref[authenticateBasicAsync](authenticateBasicAsync.md) or @ref[authenticateBasicPFAsync](authenticateBasicPFAsync.md) if you prefer to use the `PartialFunction` syntax.